-Reading Borough Council has refused a lap dancing licence for a restaurant, citing bollox about the tone of
+Reading Borough Council has refused a lap dancing licence for a restaurant, citing bollox about the tone of the area.

 The closed restaurant Chronicles in Valpy Street had applied to open a lap dancing club in its basement.
-But at a licensing hearing at Reading Borough Council, councillors refused the application for a sexual establishment licence moralising that the
+But at a licensing hearing at Reading Borough Council, councillors refused the application for a sexual establishment licence moralising that

-nature of the venue was not in keeping with the tone of the area.
+the nature of the venue was not in keeping with the tone of the area.
 In particular they clutched a few straws about the cultural heritage of landmarks like Reading Abbey and Forbury Gardens.